wudi312858/hdg-from/README.rst

 Change Log
 ----------
 :Next Version:
+ - Let the user specify its name for inclusion in the HDG file
  - Tell the user how many observations were loaded from the input file.
  - Catch `FileNotFoundError` properly.